 When we talk about online harm, it’s not necessarily obvious what we mean.
 In fact, governments, social media platforms, regulators and startups alike have dedicated enormous effort to defining what is meant by harmful content.

 There are certain types of content that are obviously harmful and should be removed from the internet — for example terrorist propaganda, child abuse material, or other egregious and illegal content that might be shocking or disturbing to consume.
 This is the type of content that reaches us in the news, with reports of Facebook moderators becoming traumatised by the destructive impact of their work.
-As such, this kind of overtly dangerous footage is what comes to mind when we talk about the need for online moderation.
+As such, this kind of overtly dangerous footage is what comes to mind when we talk about the need for online content moderation.
 But what about the other types of content that might be legal but still just as harmful?
 The significance of some material might be ambiguous or only unsafe in certain contexts, depending on the platform, intended viewer or geographical location and culture.
 It might not be as obviously damaging, but we must still be wary of its consequences.
 This might include new types of content that we haven’t seen before, such as the cartoon Pepe the Frog repurposed as a hate symbol, or content that may only be unsafe for certain users.
 We must seriously consider the impact of pornographic material, content encouraging the use of drugs, and media advertising alcohol or weapons to underage audiences.
 What is considered acceptable on one platform might be extremely inappropriate on another.

 Harm is not a binary label: it is determined by a wide range of contextual factors.

-In the advertising world, a new industry body called the Global Alliance for Responsible Media (GARM), has recently developed a framework in which to assess and label content that is ‘safe’ for adverts to be placed.
+In the advertising world, a new industry body called the Global Alliance for Responsible Media (GARM), has recently developed a brand suitability framework in which to assess and label content that is ‘safe’ for adverts to be placed.
 This new GARM taxonomy consists of 11 categories and 4 risk levels, designed to allow advertisers to have more fine-grained decision-making capabilities about the environments that serve their ads.